20 Enduring IGFA World Records

 Willy Goldsmith's Atlantic Cod

-Fishing out of Ogunquit, Maine, Willy Goldsmith was jigging when this massive 20.91-kilogram (46-pound, 1-ounce) cod struck.
+On June 5, 2003, Willy Goldsmith was fishing out of Ogunquit, Maine, when this massive 20.91 kilogram (46 pound, 1 ounce) cod struck his jig.
 Goldsmith was able to subdue the cod after a brief fight and set the Men's Junior World Record for the species.
 Three of the four current Junior and Smallfry World Records for the species have come from Ogunquit, Maine - a true land of giant Atlantic cod!

 ____________________________